elimu-ai/web3-sponsors/backend/README.md

 [`./ignition/deployments/chain-1/deployed_addresses.json`](./ignition/deployments/chain-1/deployed_addresses.json)

 > [!NOTE]
-> After deploying the `QueueHandler`, remember to update its address in the `DistributionQueue`.
+> After deploying the `QueueHandler`, remember to update its address in the `SponsorshipQueue` and `DistributionQueue`.